-31 System Protection - Strategy 3: Reimbursement for contamination
+6 System Protection - Strategy 3: Reimbursement for contamination

-The Council will reimburse regional park implementing agencies for contamination cleanup under certain conditions.
+7 The Council will reimburse regional park implementing agencies for contamination 8 cleanup under certain conditions.

-- 34 The Council will consider using Regional Parks System funds for soil contamination cleanup - (remediation) or capping abandoned wells that have contaminated their groundwater aquifer onRegional Parks System land. - 37
+- 9 The Council will consider using Regional Parks System funds for soil contamination cleanup - 10 (remediation) or capping abandoned wells that have contaminated their groundwater aquifer on - 11 Regional Parks System land.

-1 For lands already under regional park implementing agency control:
+12 For lands already under regional park implementing agency control:

-A regional park implementing agency may use its share of regional park capital improvement funds for financing soil contamination remediation or capping abandoned wells that have contaminated their ground-water aquifer on regional park land if the following conditions are met:

-- The land is already under ownership or control of a regional park implementing agency through a joint powers agreement or lease, and was acquired or was under the regional park implementing agency's control before Phase 1 environmental assessments were required. - The land is essential to make the regional park or trail function as intended according to a Council-approved master plan, and no reasonable alternative exists to relocate the park or trail facilities elsewhere. - The park or trail is essential in contributing to strengthening neighborhood livability consistent with Thrive MSP 2040. - The cost of cleanup does not qualify for federal or state soil contamination cleanup funds or abandoned well-capping funds from any other program, or funding has been denied. - The regional park implementing agency has an agreement with the party that will remediate/clean up the contamination or cap an abandoned well that absolves the regional park implementing agency from any future liability of pollution caused by the contaminated soil or contaminated groundwater.

-19 For lands proposed to be acquired by a regional park implementing agency:

-A regional park implementing agency may request a Park Acquisition Opportunity Fund grant to partially finance soil contamination cleanup (remediation) or capping abandoned wells that have contaminated their groundwater aquifer on land that is proposed for acquisition.
-More detailed information about eligible costs and procedures will be in the Regional Parks System sub-recipient administrative guide to be developed in 2019.
+- A regional park implementing agency may use its share of regional park capital improvement funds for financing soil contamination remediation or capping abandoned wells that have contaminated their ground-water aquifer on regional park land if the following conditions are met: - The land is already under ownership or control of a regional park implementing agency through a joint powers agreement or lease, and was acquired or was under the regional park implementing agency's control before Phase 1 environmental assessments were required. - The land is essential to make the regional park or trail function as intended according to a Council-approved master plan, and no reasonable alternative exists to relocate the park or trail facilities elsewhere. - The park or trail is essential in contributing to strengthening neighborhood livability consistent with Thrive MSP 2040. - The cost of cleanup does not qualify for federal or state soil contamination cleanup funds or abandoned well-capping funds from any other program, or funding has been denied. - The regional park implementing agency has an agreement with the party that will remediate/clean up the contamination or cap an abandoned well that absolves the regional park implementing agency from any future liability of pollution caused by the contaminated soil or contaminated groundwater. - 30 For lands proposed to be acquired by a regional park implementing agency: - A regional park implementing agency may request a Park Acquisition Opportunity Fund grant to partially finance soil contamination cleanup (remediation) or capping abandoned wells that have contaminated their groundwater aquifer on land that is proposed for acquisition.
+More detailed information about eligible costs and procedures will beis available in the Regional Parks System sub recipient administrative guide to be developed in 2019program specific guidance.

-25 System Protection - Strategy 4: Environmental Site Assessments
+1 System Protection - Strategy 4: Environmental Site Assessments

-26 Environment Site Assessments must be conducted for land that may be contaminated 27 or may have abandoned wells prior to seeking regional parks funding for acquisition.
+2 EnvironmentEnvironmental Site Assessments must be conducted for land that may be 3 contaminated or may have abandoned wells prior to seeking regional parks funding for 4 acquisition.

-28 Regional park implementing agencies must conduct Phase 1 Environmental Site Assessments on land 29 that is suspected to be contaminated or land suspected to have abandoned wells as part its due 30 diligence process for land acquisition.
-The Phase 1 Environmental Site Assessment will determine the 31 likelihood of soil contamination or abandoned wells, including the likelihood of contaminated 32 groundwater aquifers.
-The findings of the site assessments should be included in the grant request 33 submitted to the Council.
-If the results of the Phase 1 Site Assessment identify a need for further 34 investigation, it may be necessary for the park implementing agency to proceed to a Phase 2 35 Environmental Site Assessment.
+5 Regional park implementing agencies must conduct Phase 1 Environmental Site Assessments on land 6 that is suspected to be contaminated or land suspected to have abandoned wells as part its due diligence process for land acquisition.
+The Phase 1 Environmental Site Assessment will determine the 7 8 likelihood of soil contamination or abandoned wells, including the likelihood of contaminated 9 groundwater aquifers.
+The findings of the site assessments should be included in the grant request 10 submitted to the Council.
+If the results of the Phase 1 Site Assessment identify a need for further 11 investigation, it may be necessary for the park implementing agency to proceed to a Phase 2 12 Environmental Site Assessment.

-36 The costs of the Phase 1 and Phase 2 Environmental Site Assessments are eligible for reimbursement

-- 37 as an acquisition cost.
-More detailed information about eligible costs and procedures will be in the - 38 Regional Parks System sub-recipient administrative guide to be developed in 2019.
+- The costs of the Phase 1 and Phase 2 Environmental Site Assessments are eligible for reimbursement as an acquisition cost.
+More detailed information about eligible costs and procedures will be available in the Regional Parks System sub-recipient administrative guide to be developed in 2019program - 16 specific guidance.